mgrebenets/mgrebenets.github.io/_posts/2015-01-29-bamboo-vs-jenkins.md

 First of all, Bamboo remote agent JAR [totally disrespects JVM flags for HTTP proxy whitelist (nonProxyHosts)](https://answers.atlassian.com/questions/75941/remote-agent-not-honoring-the-dhttp-nonproxyhosts-parameter), [upvote!](https://jira.atlassian.com/browse/BAM-12041) You can find ways around this issue, for example re-routing network calls using tools like [SquidMan](http://squidman.net/squidman/), but then you will face *The Final Blocker*: [BAM!](https://jira.atlassian.com/browse/BAM-8111), [BAM!](https://jira.atlassian.com/browse/BAM-8226).

-Yes, Bamboo remote agent [is 27 (_twenty seven!_) times slower than plain scp](https://jira.atlassian.com/browse/BAM-8111?focusedCommentId=622466&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-622466) ([secure copy over ssh](http://en.wikipedia.org/wiki/Secure_copy)) command when it comes to copying a single `.zip` file which is around few hundred Mb of size.
+Yes, Bamboo remote agent [is 27 (_twenty seven!_) times slower than plain scp](https://jira.atlassian.com/browse/BAM-8111?focusedCommentId=622466&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-622466) ([secure copy over ssh](http://en.wikipedia.org/wiki/Secure_copy)) command when it comes to copying a single `.zip` file which is around few hundred Mb in size.

-Imagine that after spending all the time trying to figure out issues around your proxy and enable the agent to share artifacts with the server you end up facing this beast?
+Imagine that after spending all the time trying to figure out issues around your proxy and enable the agent to share artifacts with the server, you end up facing this beast?
 It renders all your distributed build setup useless, it takes way more time to copy build artifacts than to produce them.
 From reports it looks like this issue is specific for Mac OS build agents only.

 When I faced this problem I ended up sharing artifacts via Amazon S3 bucket.
 This is extra work, extra shell scripts to upload and download artifacts, additional expenses for S3 bucket.
 You become responsible for managing outdated artifacts, you are the one who has to account for multiple build plan branches, and much more.
 This is really a bit too much of overhead and it is extra annoying when you know this is a core Bamboo functionality and it's **supposed to work right out of the box**.